Sydney-Informatics-Hub/observable-crate/src/load.md

 ---
 ## RO-Crate

-TODO: fix me with the parquet loader?
+TODO: is this even possible now